tssmith7/git-multiuser/README.md

 * Automatically unsets user.name and user.email on VSCode startup (can be disabled).
 * User can select from previously used user.name / user.email combinations.
-* Optionally generates noreply email based on user.name.
+* Optionally generates noreply email based on user.name

+### Menu Items
+* Adds a `Git User` submenu to the Source Control ellipsis menu for quick access to commands.

 ## Extension Settings